 However, for some forms, like the I-765 for F1 OPT, where you can submit the application online, a receipt note is generated right away.
 For any online form submissions, USCIS also issues a physical receipt notice.

-When USCIS generates a receipt note, it assigns a Receipt Number, which is also known as a USCIS Case number.
+When USCIS generates a receipt note, it assigns a Receipt Number, also known as a USCIS Case number.

 The Receipt Number consists of a 13-digit number that begins with three alphabets and 10 numbers.
 The letters can be such as WAC, EAC, SRC, LIN, NBC, MSC, or IOE depending on where the application was filed.